pawamoy/dependenpy/docs/index.rst

 .. note::

-   *dependenpy* does not really build an actual matrix, it creates the data that are **needed to build** the matrix.
-However, there is a method that directly output contents as CSV, which is a kind of matrix representation.
    *dependenpy* **can not do** matrix computations.
 If this is what you need, consider using libraries that are optimized for this.
+However, *dependenpy* has built-ins methods that allow you to sort the matrix according to different criteria.

 Why would you do that ?